-A single propane tank can last quite awhile if you are just using a bit here and there.
+A single propane tank can last quite a while if you are just using it a bit here and there.
 These types of systems are great for those that have infrequent needs for hot water.

-If you have a get away cabin that you only use part of the year or a place you have set up to get away if SHTF, an on demand heater with a good supply of fuel can make a lot of sense.
-The cost of these units has went down a lot over the years so you don’t have to invest a fortune to have a good system.
+If you have a get-away cabin that you only use part of the year or a place you have set up to get away if SHTF, an on-demand heater with a good supply of fuel can make a lot of sense.
+The cost of these units has gone down a lot over the years so you don’t have to invest a fortune to have a good system.

 This heater comes with a 9 ft propane hose and regulator allowing you to hook it up to a propane tank, including the 20 lb grill size that is so common.
 An included 1/2 inch adapter allows you to connect a garden hose.

-Manual water temperature control setting means you can adjust the temperature to make the best use of your propane and ensure your own personal comfort.
-You can buy a separate kit that includes a shower head and hose.
+Manual water temperature control settings mean you can adjust the temperature to make the best use of your propane and ensure your own personal comfort.
+You can buy a separate kit that includes a showerhead and hose too.

 Suitable for a whole household and constant use due to its great flow rate.

 This is an Energy Star rated tankless propane heater that is made for household use.
-The 9.8 gpm rate means you are not going to be lacking hot water whenever you want it.
+The 6.5 GPM rate means you are not going to be lacking hot water whenever you want it.

 This model may cost more than some that you find at home improvement stores like Lowes or Home Depot but it gets really good reviews and as someone that has been guilty of buying a cheaper hot water heater, I can tell you that it is something that you should consider spending a little more on.

 The Noritz has an extremely good warranty with the heat exchanger being covered for 12 years.
 At 65 lbs this heater is not as cumbersome to install as many heaters are.

 Also Read: Best Kerosene Heater For Emergencies & Safety Tips